 143 Mt Barker Road, Stirling; (08) 8339 8087

 The spacious, sun-drenched beer garden at The Edinburgh Hotel in leafy Mitcham is a winner with families.
 There are tasting plates and a range of modern pub classics such as Wagyu rump with rosemary potatoes and a two-person seafood platter, while the kids’ menu covers simple pastas, burgers, schnitties and crumbed fish – all served with chips, of course.

 Golding is a family-owned winery perfect for visiting tribes.
 There are expansive lawns, ideal for game-playing, and the regular live music performances are suitable for all ages.
 The kitchen serves up an easygoing mix of wood-fired pizzas, sliders, and grazing platters.
 If the grown-up versions don’t appeal to the littlies, there’s kid-dedicated options including a six-inch pizza with ham and cheese and a grazing plate of fruit, veg, hummus, cheese and ham.

 52 Western Branch Road, Lobethal; (08) 8389 5120

-    Freak shakes, burgers and eye-popping desserts sit alongside brunch classics at this urban-styled hotspot in Hyde Park.
+Freak shakes, burgers and eye-popping desserts sit alongside brunch classics at this urban-styled hotspot in Hyde Park (pictured top).
 That means you can remain virtuous with smashed avocado or eggs or sourdough while the kids geek out in sugar-rush heaven with a pretzel-and-popcorn-topped milkshake (that you can steal sips from).
 Naturally, you’ll need a trip to the playground post-lunch to let them run-off all that energy.

 144a King William Road, Hyde Park; (08) 8271 2003